kboduch/ngram-type/README.md

 * Has color indicator if you typed a wrong key.
 * Timer will start/stop depending in your typing activity.
 It's included just for tracking.
 * Settings are saved in your browser, and will be auto-loaded when you revisit/reload the page.
+* Letter filter: Provides flexible control over lesson content by allowing you to filter words based on selected letters and filtering modes.
+This helps you focus your practice on specific character sets and patterns.

 ## Sample Lessons